migopp/just-enough-cpp/exercises/1_include/README.md

 This is the mechanism used to share interfaces and data over multiple C++ source/header files.

 > [!WARNING]
-> If you are confident with the mechanics and semantics of the `#include` directive, you can skip this section, though I would recommend taking a cursory glance through the content and convincing yourself that you it all.
+> If you are confident with the mechanics and semantics of the `#include` directive, you can skip this section, though I would recommend taking a cursory glance through the content and convincing yourself that you know it all.
 >
 > Issues with `#include` are quite common in this class.
 Things get complicated with many source/header files.
 Particularly the issue of circular dependencies and multiple inclusion.
 This section will give you a grounding point of understanding, as well as mechanisms to use in debugging these issues.